-The sauce of this unusual linguini combines ingredients that are characteristic of Mediterranean cuisine: olive oil, fresh anchovies, and the introduction of raisins and dried fruit in savoury dishes.
-This Middle Eastern touch is typical in the cuisine of Italian cities that were in contact with the Arab world for centuries such as Sicily, whose cuisine was deeply influenced by it, like in the case of Sicilian rolls, as well as other cities on the Adriatic and Tyrrhenian Seas, like Venice, Pisa and Genoa, for example.
+The sauce of this unusual linguini with fresh anchovies combines ingredients that are characteristic of Mediterranean cuisine: olive oil, fish, and the introduction of raisins and dried fruit in savoury dishes.
+This Middle Eastern touch is typical in the cuisine of Italian cities that were in contact with the Arab world for centuries such as Sicily, whose cuisine was deeply influenced by it, like in the case of Sicilian rolls (link to recipe), as well as other cities on the Adriatic and Tyrrhenian Seas, like Venice, Pisa and Genoa, for example.

 Pisa and Genoa, with Amalfi and Venice were referred to as the Maritime Republics by 19th century historians.
 They were city-states that were formally independent.
 During the time of their independence, all these cities had similar (though not identical) systems of government, in which the merchant class had considerable power.
 Their power and richness came from the economic growth of Europe around the year 1000, together with the hazards of the mainland trading routes, which made the development of major commercial routes along the Mediterranean coast possible.
 The Maritime Republics’ relationship with the Middle East was constant, alternating periods of peace and fruitful commercial trade with hostility, due to their involvement in the crusades and territorial competition with the Byzantine and Islamic maritime powers.
 The complex relationship that Italy always had with the Middle East profoundly influenced its cuisine, like this complex sweet and sour taste which cannot be found in other parts of Italy’s cuisine.

 Prep Time: 45 minutes | Cooking Time: 15 minutes | Total Time: 60 minutes | Yield: Makes 4 servings.

 - 3¼ cups all-purpose flour (400 grams)